-Belgrade in 3 Days for Families - Kalemegdan Park & Belgrade Fortress with Belgrade Zoo
+Belgrade in 3 Days - Kalemegdan Park & Belgrade Fortress with Belgrade Zoo

 A relaxed, kid-focused 3-day itinerary for families in Belgrade in May (spring).
 Short transfers, stroller-friendly routes, plenty of breaks and child-friendly meals.
 Age guidance is given per stop; naps, snacks and bathroom breaks are built in.